Bcastillo44/18-Blockchain-homework/Blockchain_Instructions.md

    - On the next screen, click `Select Wallet File`, then navigate to the keystore directory inside your Node1 directory, select the file located there, provide your password when prompted and then click `Unlock`.

    - This will open your account wallet inside MyCrypto.

-   - Looks like we're filthy rich!
-This is the balance that was pre-funded for this account in the genesis configuration; however, these millions of ETH tokens are just for testing purposes.

    - In the `To Address` box, type the account address from Node2, then fill in an arbitrary amount of ETH: